soulfly/community-support-bot/README.md

 # Overview
-StackOverflow tags trigger for Slack
+Community support bot (only StackOverflow is supported currently)

 # Setup
 In order to run the node.js app you have to edit **config.js**: